oullin/content/infrastructure/2025-11-13-shipping-observability-for-oullin-infrastructure.md

 Overall, it gives us a clear picture of the app in production without exposing sensitive endpoints.
 This post explains what we built, how it’s wired, and the exact steps for running, accessing, and maintaining it.

+> See the pull request with the changes: [https://github.com/oullin/api/pull/158](https://github.com/oullin/api/pull/158)

 ## What we shipped

 -   **Prometheus** to scrape metrics from the API, Postgres, and the reverse proxy.